oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-dev-agility.md

 Thank you for participting in this Oracle LiveLabs workshop!

-## Appendix: Troubleshotting the Lab Environment
+## Appendix: Troubleshooting the Lab Environment
 The Oracle Database environment for this workshop should start up completely upon the provisioning of the workshop environment.
 If you are having difficulty connecting to the databases using the lab commands, please verify that the lab database environment is completely up.
 The following Processes should be running:

     - Database Listeners